NordicWayInterchange/interchange/systemtest-scripts/README.md

 directory), then use the `systemtest.sh`.

-If you encounter any problems starting the project, try doing either a hard prune of Docker, (`docker container prune -f; docker network prune -f; docker volume prune -f` if you don't have) any containers, network or volumes you want to keep on the Docker host, or remove any conflicting items using `docker container/volume/network rm`.
+If you encounter any problems starting the project, try doing either a hard prune of Docker, (`docker container prune -f; docker network prune -f; docker volume prune -f` WARNING: the command will remove all containers, networks and volumes in Docker) if you don't have any containers, network or volumes you want to keep on the Docker host, or remove any conflicting items using `docker container/volume/network rm`.

 There are scripts to run the onboard client for a and b (`a_onboard_client.sh` and `b_onboard_client`, respectively), as well as demo jms clients for a and b (`jms_client_a.sh` and `jms_client_b`,